Buckley Wealth Management LLC Invests $216,000 in TE Connectivity Ltd. (NYSE:TEL)

 Buckley Wealth Management LLC purchased a new position in TE Connectivity Ltd. (NYSE:TEL – Get Rating) in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
 The fund purchased 1,649 shares of the electronics maker’s stock, valued at approximately $216,000.

 Several other large investors have also recently made changes to their positions in TEL.
-Larson Financial Group LLC bought a new position in shares of TE Connectivity in the 4th quarter worth $25,000.
-AHL Investment Management Inc. purchased a new position in TE Connectivity during the 4th quarter worth $26,000.
-Shore Point Advisors LLC purchased a new position in TE Connectivity during the 4th quarter worth $30,000.
-Glassman Wealth Services purchased a new position in TE Connectivity during the 4th quarter worth $31,000.
+Larson Financial Group LLC purchased a new position in TE Connectivity during the 4th quarter worth $25,000.
+AHL Investment Management Inc. purchased a new stake in TE Connectivity during the 4th quarter valued at about $26,000.
+Shore Point Advisors LLC purchased a new stake in TE Connectivity during the 4th quarter valued at about $30,000.
+Glassman Wealth Services purchased a new stake in TE Connectivity during the 4th quarter valued at about $31,000.
 Finally, DeDora Capital Inc. purchased a new stake in TE Connectivity during the 1st quarter valued at about $31,000.
 91.16% of the stock is owned by institutional investors.

 Analyst Ratings Changes

 TEL has been the topic of several research analyst reports.
-Cowen dropped their price target on TE Connectivity from $160.00 to $125.00 and set a “market perform” rating on the stock in a research note on Thursday, June 30th.
-Cowen dropped their price target on TE Connectivity from $160.00 to $125.00 and set a “market perform” rating on the stock in a research note on Thursday, June 30th.
-Morgan Stanley dropped their price target on TE Connectivity from $147.00 to $140.00 and set an “equal weight” rating on the stock in a research note on Friday, June 10th.
-Truist Financial dropped their price target on TE Connectivity from $144.00 to $130.00 and set a “hold” rating on the stock in a research note on Friday, April 8th.
-Finally, JPMorgan Chase & Co. restated a “neutral” rating and issued a $134.00 target price (down previously from $166.00) on shares of TE Connectivity in a research note on Thursday, July 14th.
+StockNews.com upgraded TE Connectivity from a “hold” rating to a “buy” rating in a research note on Tuesday, May 10th.
+Cowen lowered their target price on TE Connectivity from $160.00 to $125.00 and set a “market perform” rating on the stock in a research note on Thursday, June 30th.
+Cowen lowered their target price on TE Connectivity from $160.00 to $125.00 and set a “market perform” rating on the stock in a research note on Thursday, June 30th.
+JPMorgan Chase & Co. restated a “neutral” rating and issued a $134.00 target price (down previously from $166.00) on shares of TE Connectivity in a research note on Thursday, July 14th.
+Finally, Truist Financial lowered their target price on TE Connectivity from $144.00 to $130.00 and set a “hold” rating on the stock in a research note on Friday, April 8th.
 Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
 According to MarketBeat, TE Connectivity presently has an average rating of “Hold” and a consensus target price of $148.00.

-TE Connectivity (NYSE:TEL – Get Rating) last posted its quarterly earnings results on Wednesday, July 27th.
-The electronics maker reported $1.86 EPS for the quarter, topping the consensus estimate of $1.75 by $0.11.
+TE Connectivity (NYSE:TEL – Get Rating) last announced its quarterly earnings data on Wednesday, July 27th.
+The electronics maker reported $1.86 earnings per share for the quarter, beating analysts’ consensus estimates of $1.75 by $0.11.
+The company had revenue of $4.10 billion for the quarter, compared to analyst estimates of $3.90 billion.
 TE Connectivity had a return on equity of 21.98% and a net margin of 15.97%.
-The business had revenue of $4.10 billion for the quarter, compared to analyst estimates of $3.90 billion.
-During the same quarter in the previous year, the firm earned $1.79 EPS.
-The company’s quarterly revenue was up 6.6% compared to the same quarter last year.
-As a group, equities research analysts anticipate that TE Connectivity Ltd. will post 7.27 EPS for the current fiscal year.
+The firm’s revenue for the quarter was up 6.6% on a year-over-year basis.
+During the same quarter last year, the firm posted $1.79 EPS.
+Research analysts anticipate that TE Connectivity Ltd. will post 7.27 EPS for the current fiscal year.

 TE Connectivity announced that its Board of Directors has initiated a stock repurchase plan on Friday, June 17th that authorizes the company to repurchase $1.50 billion in outstanding shares.
 This repurchase authorization authorizes the electronics maker to purchase up to 4% of its stock through open market purchases.
 Stock repurchase plans are often an indication that the company’s management believes its shares are undervalued.